magnuschase293/comic_getter/README.md

 python3 path/to/__main__.py -c
 ```

-In the ase you are using the executable the examples are almost the same, but replace:
+In the case you are using the executable the examples are almost the same, but replace:

 ```bash
 python3 path/to/__main__.py